Gemini Israel V

 Series B in 2007

-eSnips operates as a media dashboard that enables users to express themselves through various digital content.
-It combines features of an online storage site, a content-sharing platform, and a social network, allowing users to upload a wide range of content types, including audio, video, images, and documents, with up to 5GB of free online storage available.
-In addition to content storage and sharing, eSnips fosters social interaction through its Communities feature, where users can connect, receive feedback, build fan bases, and form friendships based on shared interests.
-This platform serves as a comprehensive solution for individuals looking to manage and share their digital media while engaging with a like-minded community.
+eSnips is a media dashboard that enables users to express themselves through various forms of digital content.
+It combines features of an online storage site, a content-sharing platform, and a social network, allowing users to upload a wide range of file types, including audio, video, images, and documents, with up to 5GB of free online storage.
+In addition to content management, eSnips serves as a socializing tool through its eSnips Communities, where users can share their work, receive feedback, build a fan base, or connect with others who share similar interests.
+This platform fosters an interactive environment for content discovery and social engagement.

 RADLIVE